Joubert Syndrome

 Can I prevent Joubert syndrome?

-There is no way to prevent Joubert syndrome.
+There isn’t a way to prevent Joubert syndrome.
 But geneticists and genetic counselors can help determine who in your family may be at risk.
 That information can help people decide whether to have children, for example.

 Outlook / Prognosis

-What is the outlook for people with Joubert syndrome?
+What is the life expectancy for a baby born with Joubert syndrome?

 Living With